clux/kubecon2020/source/slides.md

 - i.e. when watchevents happen we insert/replace/remove objects from store, then pass on the events unmodified
 - complicated signature, you need a Store<K> (which i've not defined, but hashmap of objects)
 - you need the unflattend stream that the watcher is outputting; that's W
-- but ultimately, a one line body on top of watcher. cool conceptually.
+- but ultimately, ends up being a one line tap/intercept_ok on a watcher stream. really nice conceptually.

 ---